KhronosGroup/ANARI-SDK/cts/README.md

 ## Requirements

-The project uses poetry to manage package version.
+The project uses poetry to manage package versions.
 If using poetry is not wanted, one can manually install the dependencies specified in [pyproject.toml](pyproject.toml).

 - Your ANARI library files copied into this folder
 - [Python 3.12](https://www.python.org/downloads/)